 Fluent readers are able to read quickly, accurately and with expression.
-They also are able to understand what they are reading.
+They are also able to understand what they are reading.
 So how do we explicitly teach children to read fluently?
 On today’s post, I am going to share some strategies and tips that will help you teach your child reading fluency.
-But first, let’s figure out what grade level your child is reading comfortably at.

 - Ask your child to read a grade level passage that they have never seen or read before.
 (DIBELS has excellent grade level reading passage assessment you can use)